jhu-information-security-institute/retroinsecurity/README.md

 # retroinsecurity
-Case study on insecurity of retro gaming consoles and software
+Case study on insecurity of retro gaming consoles and software.
+Overall goal is to point out mistakes in security that lead to either loss of IP or ability to modify IP.

 # scope
 * Consoles